spikeydragoon/Cross-Ark-Chat/README.md

 * `PlayerCountCheckTimeInMs` This is the frequency in milliseconds that the player counter will run.

+* `CrossArkChatVersionCheckTimeInMs`: This is the frequency it checks for a new version of crossarkchat.

 * `RconSendTimeoutInMs`: This is the frequency in milliseconds the send commad will wait before timing out.

 * `RconReceiveTimeoutInMs`: This is the frequency in milliseconds the receive command will wait before timing out.